gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 Comments:
 1. Attributes support various cache options.
-For further information regarding anything shown in this example, see the [[vmware-gemfire-short-name] product documentation](https://docs.vmware.com/en/VMware-GemFire/).
+For further information regarding anything shown in this example, see the [GemFire product documentation](https://docs.vmware.com/en/VMware-GemFire/).
 The `close` attribute determines whether the cache should be closed when the Spring application context is closed.
 The default is `true`.